Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: The superconducting dome

 this translates into a factor of 7 larger SC coupling when taking the square.
 Hence we see that the details of the eigenvector can strongly influence the resulting bare couplings and in turn its pairing coupling strength.
 For a pure Slater mode, the other $l=B,C$ couplings should also be taken into account and the resulting gap structure and final pairing coupling constant will depend on their ratio~\cite{Sumita2020}.

-Given the DFT determined polar state\cite{SM}, in the following we will assume the soft-mode is best described by the hyper-Raman determined eigenvector.
-Luckily, this simplifies computations as $|g_{n,B}|$ and $|g_{n,C}|$ can be neglected, and estimates based on the sole contribution of the $l=A$ irrep component are well justified.
+Given the DFT determined fully relaxed polar state [Eq.~\eqref{eq:dfteigen}], in the following we will assume the soft-mode is best described by the hyper-Raman determined eigenvector Eq.~\eqref{eq:raman}.
+Luckily, this simplifies computations since $|g_{n,B}|$ and $|g_{n,C}|$ can be neglected, and estimates based on the sole contribution of the $l=A$ irrep component are well justified.

+We also note that we will focus solely on the $s$-wave superconducting channel.
+It has been found by different groups~\cite{Kozii2015,kozii2019,Gastiasoro2020,Sumita2020} that the odd-in-$k$ Rashba mechanism has attractive higher angular momentum Cooper channels ($p$-wave, $d$-wave etc.), but sub-leading to the $s$-wave channel in cubic and tetragonal systems.
+We therefore restrict our high momentum study to $s$-wave pairing solutions.